 The 1st/Border Regiment was quartered at Mtarfa Barracks for 8 months and at Floriana for 4 months where it occupied Notre Dame Ravelin and the Old Laboratory, Valletta.
 It moved to Marsamxetto Barracks Valletta on the arrival of the 3rd/Lancaster Regiment.

-On 12 September a detachment of about 251 men arrived at Crete from Malta.
+12 Sep 1898 A detachment of about 251 men arrived at Crete from Malta.
 It left Crete on 4 November.

 Its average constantly sick was 48.64.
 The average sick time to each soldier was 21.55 days.
 The average duration of cases of sickness was 19.33 days.